EPCCed/2023-03-14_singularity-intro_online/_episodes/04-singularity-files.md

 You will sometimes need to bind additional host system directories into a container you are using over and above those bound by default.
 For example:

-- There may be a shared dataset in a shard location that you need access to in the container
+- There may be a shared dataset in a shared location that you need access to in the container
 - You may require executables and software libraries in the container

 The `-B` option to the `singularity` command is used to specify additonal binds.
-For example, to bind the `/work/z19/shared` directory into a container you could use (note this directory is unlikely to exist on the host system you are using so you'll need to test this using a different directory):
+For example, to bind the `/work/z19/shared` directory into a container you could use (_this directory won't exist on the host system you are using so you'll need to test this using a different directory_):

 ```
 $ singularity shell -B /work/z19/shared hello-world.sif